Illegal-Logging

 • Provide reports on product suppliers

-• Maintain records of this information for a certain specified time frame and
+• Maintain records of this information for a certain specified time frame

 • Affix CE Marking and other labels (if products fall within the EU Construction Products regime)

 • Exercise ‘due diligence’ to ensure they supply products made of legally harvested timber.
-To this end, operators must use a due diligence system
+To this end, operators must use a due diligence system.

 Our Regulatory Coverage of Illegal Logging & Deforestation Global Regulations